Vicken-Ghoubiguian/node_world_server/README.md

 * **How to get an OpenWeather API key ?**

 * **How to get a Font Awesome Kit ?**

+To have a Font Awesome kit, you must first create an account from the official website [just here](https://fontawesome.com).
+It's It is from this newly created account that you can generate and manage as many Font Awesome kits as you want.

+If you don't have an account, you can create it while creating your free Font Awesome kit from [right here](https://fontawesome.com/start).

+For more informations, you can read the documentation still on the official website.

 ### by Docker...